Phase Transitions in Collective Damage of Civil Structures under Natural Hazards

-was evaluated on dense grids in $m$ over slices at fixed $M_w$ or fixed $\sigma$, with $C=0$.
-Since only relative differences in $F$ are physically meaningful, each slice was normalized by subtracting its minimum and dividing by the global maximum height (after minimum subtraction).
-For visualization in Fig.~\ref{fig:2}c, we applied a power-law normalization to emphasize low-energy basins corresponding to equilibrium states, and mapped $m$ to $m_d$.
+was evaluated on dense grids in $m$ for slices at fixed $M_w$ or fixed $\sigma$, with $C=0$.
+Because only relative differences in $F$ are physically meaningful, each slice was normalized by subtracting its minimum and dividing by the global maximum height after minimum subtraction.
+For visualization in Fig.~\ref{fig:3}b, we then applied a power-law normalization to emphasize the low-energy basins corresponding to equilibrium states and mapped $m$ to $m_d$.